- Prime Areas

 Children build a desire and true appreciation for reading and recognising that symbols have meaning through story sacks, author visits, singing nursery rhymes, listening to audio books and on-the-move acting and role play.
 The environment is rich with text for reading opportunities and mark making media for early writing skills.

-During their time at Bright Little Stars each child will begin to build an understanding and knowledge of Science and Botany.
-As science is a key part of a child’s entire educational journey, we believe in getting children off to a flying start.
+During their time at Bright Little Stars each child will begin to build an understanding and knowledge of Science and Outdoor Exploration.
+As science is a key part of a child’s entire educational journey, we believe in getting children off to a flying start and the outdoor environment is an area in which we encourage the children to feel and be free.

-Science is introduced indirectly and holistically, incorporated in activities within the typical nursery day both in- and outdoors whilst also linking to the weekly ‘special sound’.
+Science is introduced indirectly and holistically, incorporated in activities within the typical nursery day both in-and outdoors.
 The activities that we provide promote a greater understanding of the world through a ‘hands on’ approach.
 We do this with investigations into the behaviour of objects, conducting experiments, exploring and discovering and lastly presenting findings.

-Some examples of the skills children learn are prediction, observation, problem-solving, making decisions, discussion and critical thinking.
+Some examples of the skills children learn during science are prediction, observation, critical thinking, making decisions, discussion and problem solving, as well as self-regulation, boundary setting and mindfulness whilst exploring outdoors .

-By utilising children’s natural interest of living things practitioners are able to tailor the learning to the children’s interests with ease through activities involving: colours, light and shadows, sound, forces and magnets, fossils, floating and sinking, electricity, weather, liquids and solids.
-We use activities such as ‘my body’ during the ‘special letter of b week’, ‘a plant’s life’ during the ‘special letter of p week’ and learning about where the food we eat comes from to support children’s understanding of themselves, their friends, plants and animals.
+By utilising children’s natural curiosity of living things and the outdoors educators are able to tailor the learning to the children’s interests with ease through activities involving: colours, light and shadows, sound, forces and magnets, fossils, floating and sinking, electricity, weather, liquids and solids.
+We use activities such as ‘my body’, ‘a plant’s life’ and learning about where the food we eat comes from to support children’s understanding of themselves, their friends, plants and animals.

 It is our goal that children understand at an early age to nurture and care for something living and to be proud of doing so.